bnb-chain/tss-lib/SECURITY.md

 Please include notes about the impact of the issue and a walkthrough on how it can be exploited.

-For severe security issues that completely breach the safety of the scheme or leak the secret shares we would be happy to reward you for the effort.
+For severe security issues that completely breach the safety of the scheme or leak the secret shares we would be happy to reward you with a bounty based on the security impact and severity.
 Please include a link to this notice in your email.